-- Do perform an internet search of the exact name or wording to see if anyone else has been targeted by the scam.
+- Perform an internet search of the exact name or wording to see if anyone else has been targeted by the scam.

-- Do contact the institution the scammer is pretending to be immediately and ensure they are aware of the scam.
+- Contact the institution the scammer is pretending to be immediately and ensure they are aware of the scam.